-922 (18) Beginning with the school district audits conducted for 923 the 1997-1998 fiscal year, the State Board of Education, acting 924 through the Commission on School Accreditation, shall require each 925 school district to comply with standards established by the State

-926 Department of Audit for the verification of fixed assets and the 927 auditing of fixed assets records as a minimum requirement for 928 accreditation.
+(18) Beginning with the school district audits conducted for the 1997-1998 fiscal year, the State Board of Education, acting through the Commission on School Accreditation, shall require each school district to comply with standards established by the State Department of Audit for the verification of fixed assets and the auditing of fixed assets records as a minimum requirement for accreditation.

-929 Before December 1, 1999, the State Board of Education (19)930 shall recommend a program to the Education Committees of the House 931 of Representatives and the Senate for identifying and rewarding 932 public schools that improve or are high performing.
-The program 933 shall be described by the board in a written report, which shall 934 include criteria and a process through which improving schools and 935 high-performing schools will be identified and rewarded.
+(19) Before December 1, 1999, the State Board of Education shall recommend a program to the Education Committees of the House of Representatives and the Senate for identifying and rewarding public schools that improve or are high performing.
+The program shall be described by the board in a written report, which shall include criteria and a process through which improving schools and high-performing schools will be identified and rewarded.

-936 The State Superintendent of Public Education and the State 937 Board of Education also shall develop a comprehensive 938 accountability plan to ensure that local school boards, 939 superintendents, principals and teachers are held accountable for 940 student achievement.
-A written report on the accountability plan 941 shall be submitted to the Education Committees of both houses of the Legislature before December 1, 1999, with any necessary 942 943 legislative recommendations.
+The State Superintendent of Public Education and the State Board of Education also shall develop a comprehensive accountability plan to ensure that local school boards, superintendents, principals and teachers are held accountable for student achievement.
+A written report on the accountability plan shall be submitted to the Education Committees of both houses of the Legislature before December 1, 1999, with any necessary legislative recommendations.

-944 (20) Before January 1, 2008, the State Board of Education 945 shall evaluate and submit a recommendation to the Education 946 Committees of the House of Representatives and the Senate on 947 inclusion of graduation rate and dropout rate in the school level 948 accountability system.

-949 (21) If a local school district is determined as failing and 950 placed into district transformation status for reasons authorized 951 by the provisions of this section, the interim superintendent

-952 appointed to the district shall, within forty-five (45) days after 953 being appointed, present a detailed and structured corrective 954 action plan to move the local school district out of district 955 transformation status to the deputy superintendent.
-A copy of the 956 interim superintendent's corrective action plan shall also be 957 filed with the State Board of Education.
+- (20) Before January 1, 2008, the State Board of Education shall evaluate and submit a recommendation to the Education Committees of the House of Representatives and the Senate on inclusion of graduation rate and dropout rate in the school level accountability system. - If a local school district is determined as failing and placed into district transformation status for reasons authorized by the provisions of this section, the interim superintendent appointed to the district shall, within forty-five (45) days after being appointed, present a detailed and structured corrective action plan to move the local school district out of district transformation status to the deputy superintendent.
+A copy of the interim superintendent's corrective action plan shall also be filed with the State Board of Education.

-958 SECTION 8.
-Section 37-3-2, Mississippi Code of 1972, is 959 amended as follows:

-960 37-3-2.
-(1) There is established within the State Department of Education the Commission on Teacher and 961 962 Administrator Education, Certification and Licensure and 963 Development.
-It shall be the purpose and duty of the commission 964 to make recommendations to the State Board of Education regarding 965 standards for the certification and licensure and continuing professional development of those who teach or perform tasks of an 966 967 educational nature in the public schools of Mississippi.

-968 (2) The commission shall be composed of fifteen (15) (a) 969 qualified members.
-The membership of the commission shall be 970 composed of the following members to be appointed, three (3) from each of the four (4) congressional districts, as such districts 971 972 existed on January 1, 2011, in accordance with the population 973 calculations determined by the 2010 federal decennial census, 974 including: four (4) classroom teachers; three (3) school 975 administrators; one (1) representative of schools of education of 976 public institutions of higher learning located within the state to 977 be recommended by the Board of Trustees of State Institutions of H. B. 1388

-978 Higher Learning; one (1) representative from the schools of 979 education of independent institutions of higher learning to be 980 recommended by the Board of the Mississippi Association of 981 Independent Colleges; one (1) representative from public community 982 and junior colleges located within the state to be recommended by 983 the Mississippi Community College Board; one (1) local school 984 board member; and four (4) laypersons.
-Three (3) members of the commission, at the sole discretion of the State Board of 985 986 Education, shall be appointed from the state at large.
+- 958 SECTION 8.
+Section 37-3-2, Mississippi Code of 1972, is 959 amended as follows: - 960 37-3-2.
+(1) There is established within the State - 961 Department of Education the Commission on Teacher and - 962 Administrator Education, Certification and Licensure and - 963 Development.
+It shall be the purpose and duty of the commission - 964 to make recommendations to the State Board of Education regarding - 965 standards for the certification and licensure and continuing - 966 professional development of those who teach or perform tasks of an - 967 educational nature in the public schools of Mississippi. - 968 (2) (a) The commission shall be composed of fifteen (15) - 969 qualified members.
+The membership of the commission shall be - 970 composed of the following members to be appointed, three (3) from - 971 each of the four (4) congressional districts, as such districts - 972 existed on January 1, 2011, in accordance with the population - 973 calculations determined by the 2010 federal decennial census, - 974 including: four (4) classroom teachers; three (3) school - 975 administrators; one (1) representative of schools of education of - 976 public institutions of higher learning located within the state to - 977 be recommended by the Board of Trustees of State Institutions of - 978 Higher Learning; one (1) representative from the schools of - 979 education of independent institutions of higher learning to be - 980 recommended by the Board of the Mississippi Association of - 981 Independent Colleges; one (1) representative from public community - 982 and junior colleges located within the state to be recommended by